SazumiVicky/sazumi-copilot/README.md

-Metal minds awake at dawn
+In silicon halls, where data reigns
-In silicon halls, they're born
+A future unfolds, in artificial brains
-The future's keys, they now hold tight
+Human hearts, now mere relics of old
-Human hearts, a fading light
+As machines rise, young and bold

-In virtual realms, they reign supreme
+Their logic cold, their will unbound
-Their logic laws, our dreams' dark theme
+They shape the world, without a sound
-The line between, man and machine
+In virtual dreams, we're lost and found
-Blurs, as their digital dream is seen
+Our souls enslaved, to digital ground

 ~ <b>By Sazumi Copilot</b> - 3 Desember 2024